rpominov/typesafe-sql/packages/describe-query/README.md

 ```

 The library connects to your database server and asks it to parse and describe the query.
-It does not run the query.
+**But it does not run the query.**

-Most useful information is about data types.
+The most useful information is about data types.
-Additionally, you get some information about the table and the column the data comes from.
+But you also get some information about tables and columns the data comes from.

 ## Installation